tektoncd/dashboard/docs/walkthrough/walkthrough-logs.md

 ```

 **NOTE**: This will install `logging-operator` version `3.6.0`, there was a [breaking change](https://github.com/banzaicloud/logging-operator/releases/tag/3.6.0) in this release.
 The walkthrough will not work with earlier versions.

-The `logging operator` should now be deployed in your cluster.

 To start collecting logs you will need to create the logs pipeline using the available CRDs: